callstack/reassure/README.md

 As a final setup step you need to configure your CI to run the performance testing script and output the result.
 For presenting output at the moment we integrate with Danger JS, which supports all major CI tools.

-You you will need a working [Danger JS setup](https://danger.systems/js/guides/getting_started.html).
+You will need a working [Danger JS setup](https://danger.systems/js/guides/getting_started.html).

 Then add Reassure Danger JS plugin to your dangerfile :